tlietz/Exkeylibur/README.md

 - Added room to place rubber feet
 - Moved home thumb key to be between the two thumb keys of the Ferris Sweep
 - Placed reset button in a position that can be easily pressed with finger
-- Slightly increased reset button pcb pad spacing to support more sizes
+- Slightly increased reset button pcb pad spacing to support more button sizes

 ## Firmware Build Instructions